 In this article, I will briefly show how to use a corpus to compare the difference between two words.
 I will look at different registers, which are different language styles, like for writing a newspaper article versus talking to your friend.
 The two words I will look at are “but” and “however”.

 TL;DR?
-Skip to the conclusion.
-But hopefully you’re nerdy enough to continue.
+Skip to the conclusion, but I’ll bet you’re nerdy enough to continue if you’re here in the first place.

 For one thing, “however” and “but” are different types of conjunctions (subordinating and coordinating), so they will be used differently.
 But to an ESL student, knowing that the grammar is different doesn’t help him know when and how to use it.
 This problem is made worse by the fact that many English textbooks and courses ignore the question of how completely.